-1. Overview of the human rights and democracy situation: Please refer to the 2020 EU Enlargement Package Country Report for Turkey (due in autumn 2020).

-2. EU action - key focus areas: The EU action to support to human rights and democracy continued to be provided through both policy dialogue and financial instruments (mainly the
+- 1. Overview of the human rights and democracy situation: Please refer to the 2020 EU Enlargement Package Country Report for Turkey. - 2.
+EU action key focus areas: The EU action to support to human rights and democracy continued to be provided through both policy dialogue and financial instruments (mainly the